5 Essential Ingredients for Customer-Centric Marketing

 The ability to respond is an essential part of customer-centric marketing.
 Think of it like having a conversation.
 One person talking to another is just a lecture, or an argument, or a sign of unidentifiable madness.

 You need to be able to respond to your customers in a way that helps build that conversation.
 That means recognising what they say, acknowledging that they’ve said it, and responding from the perspective of your business.
-The expectations of customers can be cripplingly harsh in this landscape.
-A 2016 study of 3,000 consumers in Europe and Latin America revealed that 84% expecting companies to respond within 24 hours of their posting on social media.
-A separate Salesforce study of 6,700 global consumers revealed that 64% of consumers expect brands to respond in real-time.
+Southeast Asia stands out for its high social media engagement, with users spending significantly more time on these platforms compared to the global average.

 There’s sometimes a misconception that being responsive just means doing what your customer wants, and be damned with the business implications.
 That should never be the case.
 This whole idea of customer-centric marketing is based on building the kind of relationship that means even when you’re apologising for not being able to meet a customer’s needs, they recognise and respect you for being honest in your response.